rachell02/owasp-juiceshop-writeups/README.md

 # owasp-juiceshop-writeups
-these are my personal and intentionally a bit dumb writeups in breaking owasp juice shop, an intentionally insecure web application.
+These are my personal and intentionally a bit dumb writeups in breaking owasp juice shop, an intentionally insecure web application.

-tho this is how I track my progress in learning web application penetration testing
+This is how I track my progress in learning web application penetration testing

 # structure
 I categorized this not by the difficulty, but by the vulnerability to showcase the skills of breaking OWASP top 10 or common security risks